Perform the following steps (which create a test clip of color bars with a 1-kHz tone) to determine which clips are missing sound during playback.

 In the Timeline panel, look at the box at the far left or far upper left of each audio track's header.
 If no speaker icon appears in this box, then the track is disabled.
 To enable a disabled audio track, click in the box.
 A speaker icon appears.

 In the illustrated example below, the speaker icon (circled) indicates that the Audio 1 track is enabled.
 On the right side, the empty box indicates that the Audio 1 track is disabled:

-Use the Audio Mixer to determine if an audio track is muted or has low volume, and to increase the volume if necessary.
+Use the Audio Mixer or Timeline panel to determine if an audio track is muted or has low volume, and to increase the volume if necessary.

-To open the Audio Mixer, choose Window > Audio Mixer > [Sequence Name].
+Premiere Pro CS6: To open the Audio Mixer, choose Window > Audio Mixer > [Sequence Name].
 Check for muted or low-volume tracks.

-Verify that individual clips' volume is not muted or low.
-For instructions, see Adjust Track Volume With Keyframes in Adobe Premiere Pro CS4 Help, or Adjust track volume with keyframes in Adobe Premiere Pro CS5 & CS5.5 Help.
+Verify that individual clip's volume is not muted or low.
+For instructions, see Adjust track volume with keyframes (CS6) or Monitor clip volume and pan using Audio Clip Mixer (CC).

 You can download third-party codecs from codec publishers' websites.
-Some codec publishers are listed on the Apple QuickTime Components page at www.apple.com/quicktime/resources/components.html.
+Some Mac OS codec publishers are listed on the Apple QuickTime Components page.
 If the codec used to create the clips isn't available as a QuickTime component, use other software to transcode them with a different audio-encoding format.
-(Software you can use to transcode the clips include MPEG Streamclip or QuickTime Player with the QuickTime Pro upgrade.)
+(Try MPEG Streamclip or QuickTime Player with the QuickTime Pro upgrade.)
 Then, import the transcoded files into Adobe Premiere Pro.